re-su/gatsby-starter-decap-cms-1/src/pages/kursy/tytuł-2-kursu.md

 Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa Lorem impsu dolores diuadsa

 > It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
-It is different text block.
+It is different text **block**.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.
 It is different text block.

 COŚ